holoviz/holoviz/doc/Roadmap.rst

    examples that will help people get started and decide between the alternatives would be very helpful.

-6. **Better native GUI support**: Right now, PyViz focuses exclusively on tools that work well in web browsers, because it aims to support the entire workflow from initial exploration to delivery of fully functional interactive applications to other stakeholders.
+6. **Better native GUI support**: Right now, HoloViz focuses exclusively on tools that work well in web browsers, because it aims to support the entire workflow from initial exploration to delivery of fully functional interactive applications to other stakeholders.
 One